 The College recognizes that the use of alcohol and other drugs may impair performance or safety, may interfere with proper functioning or behavior, and in certain instances leads to dependency.
 The College also recognizes that such chemical dependency is a serious illness.
 An employee or student needing help with dependency is encouraged to seek the appropriate medical and other community resources.

 Possession, manufacturing, sale, distribution, unauthorized use, or being under the influence of controlled substances, illicit drugs, or alcohol by anyone while on College controlled property, at any College sponsored or related activity, or while operating a College owned/leased vehicle is strictly prohibited.
 Violations of this policy will result in disciplinary action.

 Drugs prescribed by a person licensed to prescribe or dispense controlled substances, or drugs used in accordance with their instructions, are not subject to this policy.
 Students or employees using any substances or drugs that cause drowsiness or other side effects that may impair their ability to perform their tasks properly and safely are obligated to inform the supervisor and/or instructor of such medications.
 Individuals will not be allowed to operate equipment or perform activities that have the potential for injury to themselves or others if impairment is suspected.

-The use of alcohol on College premises is prohibited with the exception of preparation and cooking of foods in the culinary arts courses, providing of beverages at functions authorized by the College President or designee, or controlled use in law enforcement training.
+The possession, manufacturing, sale, distribution, and unauthorized use of alcohol on College premises is prohibited with the exception of preparation and cooking of foods in the culinary arts courses, providing of beverages at functions authorized by the College President or designee, or controlled use in law enforcement training.

 A written request must be submitted to the President for authorization to use or serve alcohol at the College.
 A licensed bartender and valid liquor license or licensed catering service is required when providing alcohol at College functions.